thegamecracks/thehttpbot/README.md

 poetry run python -m thehttpbot
 ```

-5. Use the invite link provided in the terminal to invite your bot
+5. Use the invite link provided in the terminal to invite your bot.

 ## License